-Food and Lodging
+Food ♦ Lodging ♦ Attractions

 The State Park also has 30 rustic camping sites with picnic tables and a sanitary dumping station across the road from the observing field.
 There is a charge for camping at the State Park sites.
-The fee is $15.00-$21.00 per night, higher rates apply on the weekends.
+The fee starts at $20.00 per night, higher rates apply on the weekends.
 The campground sites can now be reserved and reservations can be made at 1-888-PA-PARKS.
 There is also a contact station near the campground where payments can be made using an honor envelope.
 Please do not send or make payment for any camping fees to the Central Pennsylvania Observers.

 The observing field area has several pumps with potable water, shared electrical pedestals to power observing equipment and charge batteries.
 There is a clean, modern restroom facility and a CXT (modern latrine) located at the far end of the observing field.
 There are no showers facilities at the park.
 Shower facilities and more modern camping are available at Lyman Run State Park, approximately 8 miles from Cherry Springs.
 Shower fees are $4.00 and payable with an honor envelope at that location.

 The temperatures at Cherry Springs State Park during mid- September are typically pleasantly warm during the day, but can possibly drop into the 40’s or high 30’s during the overnight hours when the skies are clear.
 We suggest you come prepared with warm clothing so that you’ll be able to comfortably enjoy a full night of observing.

 The Millstream Inn is a generous supporter of the Black Forest Star Party.
 They provide a room, free of charge, for our keynote speaker.
 The accommodations are always great and the service is top-rate.
 For more information, please visit their web site here.

 The visit Potter-Tioga site is full of current information on food, lodging, attractions, and places to explore.
 Be sure to click on the site for plenty to do durning the day.